 On completion of the course, scholars and participants will be able to:

-* Understand the evolution of the protection of human rights within the EU legal order
+* Understand the evolution of the protection of human rights within the EU legal order, and the role of the EU in combating structural inequalities

 * Critically analyse interrelations between different sources of law in the EU legal system and their role in the protection of human rights